AlttiRi/util-js/README.md

 Note, that GitHub Packages requires to have also `~/.npmrc` file with `//npm.pkg.github.com/:_authToken=TOKEN` content, where `TOKEN` is a token with the `read:packages` permission, take it here https://github.com/settings/tokens/new.

 ### From GitHub:
-Install the lastest version from GitHub directly:
+Install the latest version from GitHub directly:
 ```bash
 npm install git+https://github.com/alttiri/util-js.git
 ```